Gun Crimes Defense Lawyers in Atlanta

 Georgia is just one of many states that have recently become embroiled in the battle for gun safety and consumer gun possession rights.
 Georgia has specific guidelines in place for the purchase, possession, and use of guns and other weapons.
 It is important that any Georgia resident to be aware of current laws and proposed changes if they are considering owning or operating a firearm.
 Violating gun laws can result in serious penalties that will put your future and freedom at stake.

-At Abt Law Firm, LLC our Atlanta criminal defense attorney is ready to fight for the rights of any Georgia resident charged with a weapons violation due to purchasing or owning a gun.
-We have over 24 years of experience helping the people of Atlanta who have been accused of gun crimes.
-We have successfully handled over 2,500 cases and over 100 jury trials.
-We are equipped to help you obtain the best possible results for your case.
+At The Abt Law Firm, LLC, our Atlanta gun crime defense attorneys are ready to fight for the rights of any Georgia resident charged with a weapons violation due to purchasing or owning a gun.
+We have over 26 years of experience helping the people of Atlanta who have been accused of gun crimes.
+Our firm has successfully handled over 2,500 cases and over 100 jury trials, and we are equipped to help you obtain favorable results for your case.

 While you may legally store your firearm in your home, car, or your place of business without holding a license, you must apply for a permit with your county probate court if you want to carry it outside of your property.
 Having a hunting or sporting license allows you to carry your firearm outside of your property.
 Failing to follow these regulations can result in serious consequences.
 Misdemeanor charges can result from the purchase, possession, or use of a firearm, in several ways.

 - Hunting: Individuals who do not have a valid hunting license can be charged with a misdemeanor offense for carrying a weapon on someone else’s property

 - Aim: Anyone who aims a firearm at another person, even if the weapon is not loaded, is subject to a misdemeanor charge

 - Fire: Anyone who discharges a firearm within 50-yards of a public street or highway is subject to a misdemeanor charge